 As the data is not currently available and probably will not be available for some time, it is unlikely it will be possible to establish a benchmark or target for AA5.
-However, following the proposed approach will enable the measure to be defined and reported on during AA5.
-Western Power's access arrangement proposal should include provision for setting up and reporting on the measure during AA5.
+However, using the market impact measure as a model will enable the measure to be defined and reported on during AA5.
+Western Power's access arrangement proposal must include provision for setting up and reporting on the measure during AA5.

-5.3 Transmission outages affecting customers on the distribution network
+5.2.4 Transmission outages affecting customers on the distribution network